Jgriff1995/TechnicalQuestions/README.md

 ## 🙏 Acknowledgments

-- Thanks to the open-source community for inspiration and resources.
+- Thanks to the open-source community for inspiration and resources!
 - Special thanks to [LeetCode](https://leetcode.com/) and [HackerRank](https://www.hackerrank.com/) for providing great problem sets.

 ---